 Why is this important?

 When we think about second language teaching and learning, we are sometimes frustrated by two unhelpful misconceptions.
 The first misconception, which I have termed the predictive fallacy, is that it should be possible to associate outcomes to specific causes – or intentionalities, to use the terminology of this chapter.
 That is to say, we might be tempted to think that things happen in a classroom because someone (a student, a teacher, a policy maker) influenced them with their decision-making.
-The perspective that we put forward in this chapter highlights the interconnectivity of decisions, at many different levels, and offers a more nuanced account of how activity emerges.
+The perspective that we put forward in Intentionality & Complex Systems Theory in Language Education highlights the interconnectivity of decisions, at many different levels, and offers a more nuanced account of how activity emerges.